jeroenrnl/zoph/docs/CONFIGURATION.md

 There are a few configuration settings that can only be changed in `config.inc.php`.
 Most users will never need to change anything here.

 ### `LOG_ALWAYS` ###
 **Description:**: This option controls how much debug information is showed.
 Zoph will show you the severity you configure and everything worse than that.
-So if you configure `log::ERROR`, you will see `ERROR` and `FATAL` messages and if you configure `log::DEBUG`, you will see all messages.
+This setting configures a log level that is always displayed, no matter which subject the message is in.
+By default this is set to `log::FATAL`, which means that any message that has a severity of FATAL or *worse* is displayed.
+Since `log::FATAL` is the worst kind of message, only `log::FATAL` messages will be displayed.
+If you configure `log::ERROR`, you will see `ERROR` and `FATAL` messages and if you configure `log::DEBUG`, you will see all messages.
+A special severity level has been added to suppreses *all* messages: **log::NONE**

 **Default:** `log::FATAL`